 In accordance with Texas Department of Family and Protective Services licensing, all children must have their up-to-date immunizations on file with the child care center, and a current health statement must be signed by both a physician and the child's parent or guardian.
-If your child is not immunized, we must have a notarized certificate on file for abstaining from immunizations.
+If your child is not immunized, we must have a notarized affidavit on file for abstaining from immunizations due to medical reasons or a reason of conscious.
+Annual flu immunizations are also required, unless an affidavit is provided.